-To use Java Extensions with the Traffic Manager, install the Java run-time environment (JRE) version 1.5 or later.
+In order to use Java Extensions with the Traffic Manager, you must install the Sun Java run-time environment (JRE) version 1.5 or later.
 Previous versions are not supported by the Traffic Manager.

-Traffic Manager virtual/cloud/appliance instances include the necessary Java software to run Java Extensions.
+Traffic Manager virtual/cloud instances include the necessary Java software to run Java Extensions.